CounterpartyXCP/Documentation/Basics/FAQ-SmartContracts.md

 Smart Contracts/EVM FAQ
 ====================

-**WARNING: this page is kept for historical purposes and does not represent the current state of coutnerparty.
+**WARNING: this page is kept for historical purposes and does not represent the current state of counterparty.
 A new proposal is being built for a specific Counterparty VM.**

 [TOC]